bjones1/CodeChat/README.rst

 Some examples of literate programming using CodeChat:

 * Use of a ``toctree`` directive to categorize all source files in `CodeChat itself <https://pythonhosted.org/CodeChat/>`_
-* Use of tables to help design a `simple parser <https://pythonhosted.org/CodeChat/CodeChat/CodeToRest.html#preserving-empty-lines-of-code>`_.
+* Use of tables to help design a `simple parser <https://pythonhosted.org/CodeChat/CodeChat/CodeToRest.html#step-5-of-lexer-to-rest>`_.
-* Use of GraphViz to illustrate a `simple state machine <https://pythonhosted.org/CodeChat/CodeChat/CodeToRest.html#summary-and-implementation>`_.
+* Use of a numbered list to explain a `simple state machine <https://pythonhosted.org/CodeChat/CodeChat/CodeToRest.html#summary-and-implementation>`_.
 * Use of hyperlinks to provide reference information for all `Sphinx configuration values <https://pythonhosted.org/CodeChat/conf.html>`_.
 * Use of fonts to show what ``setup.py`` `commands to run <https://pythonhosted.org/CodeChat/setup.html>`_
 * Use of a screenshot to demonstrate the operation of a `3-D simulation <https://dl.dropboxusercontent.com/u/2337351/CodeChat_MAVs/homework_1_solution.html>`_.